zhengyang5/Wikipedia-Flickr-YouTube-Event-Dataset/README.md

 For any question regarding the dataset, please contact Dr. Zhenguo Yang (zhengyang5-c@my.cityu.edu.hk).
 Specifically, the researchers interested in the dataset should download and fill up the **Dataset Agreement Form** and send it back to us.

+The links of the images and texts are included and can be downloaded from this [URL](https://mail2gduteducn-my.sharepoint.com/:f:/g/personal/2111605074_mail2_gdut_edu_cn/EpsQSSzRn25Bj-Wb6wnb0E4BNFzrkSoGCB4-nApRlaW6Cg?e=lpkN4k).